ahmecse/DL-Assignments-1-IITM-CS6910/README.md

 # Developing Backpropagation from Scratch

-In this work, we developed a feedforward neural network from scratch.
-We have used the gradient descent method and its variants as optimization algorithms with backpropagation to classify images from the Fashion-MNIST dataset.
-We used "wandb.ai" to perform experiments for hyperparameter tuning.
+In this work, I coded a feedforward neural network from scratch.
+I have used the gradient descent method and its variants such as `mini_batch_gd`, `momentum_gd`, `nesterov_gd`, `rmsprop`, `adam`, and `nadam`, along with weight initializations such as `Xavier` and `Random`.
+I also utilized various activation functions including `sigmoid`, `tanh`, `relu`, and `softmax`, as well as loss functions such as `MSE` and `CrossEntropy`.
+These techniques were applied with backpropagation to classify images from the Fashion-MNIST dataset.
+I used `wandb.ai` to perform experiments for hyperparameter tuning.

 ## Libraries and Their Application